Louisville Drug Possession Lawyer

 In the early stages of your drug possession case, the prosecutor may offer you a plea bargain deal.
 They may also try to pressure you into accepting their offer by telling you that its terms are non-negotiable.
 In reality, however, this is rarely the case.

-The Suhre & Associates, LLC, legal team has negotiated countless plea bargain deals with Kentucky prosecutors.
+The Suhre & Associates DUI and Criminal Defense Lawyers, legal team has negotiated countless plea bargain deals with Kentucky prosecutors.
 We know how to convince them to improve their offers.
 When you hire us, we will work tirelessly to try to land you a fair and equitable deal.

 Represent You in Court